connexcs/docs/docs/changing-user-password.md

    ![alt text][password-rules]

-   *    In the Confirm New Password text box, enter the new password again.
+   *    In the `Confirm New Password` text box, enter the new password again.

-4. Click Save.
+4. Click `Save`.

     ConnexCS Control Panel confirms that it has changed the user's password.

-5. (Optional) To abort changing the password, click X located at the top-right corner of the Change Password pop-up.
+5. (Optional) To abort changing the password, click `X` located at the top-right corner of the Change Password pop-up.

 [password-rules]: /setup/img/password-rules.png "password-rules"